aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2022-12-12-sheet-scraper.md

     return result
 ```

+Here we add `User` and `ID` to the categories and update the results sheet.
+We then format the sheet so the category row is frozen and bold.

+# Final Thoughts

-# BONUS counting number of each shirt number
+# BONUS counting the number of occurrences each shirt has

+Were not done yet.
+Lets calculate the number of times each shirt appears in the result spreadsheet.

 ```python
 sheet = get_sheet(RESULT)